jakobhellermann/bevycheck/README.md

 Bevycheck helps debug bevy errors by adding procedural macros which display nice error messages.

-## If you want a proper linter with type information, also check out https://github.com/MinerSebas/bevy_lint

-### Disclaimer
-`bevycheck` can't figure out all valid system parameters, for example, custom types with `#[derive(SystemParam)]` won't work.
-If you find a type that should work but get's reported, please file an issue.

-This crate is meant as a temporary measure to figure out why something doesn't compile, but shouldn't be kept in the final code.

 ## Invalid Systems

 If you get an error like